Skip to main content

 • Blue for internal projects

-• Yellow for administrative tasks
+• Yellow for admin and learning

 • Archive completed projects

-• Delete unused tags
+• Merge or delete unused tags

-1. [Your main client] - [Current project]
+1. [Main client] - [Current project]

 2. [Secondary client] - [Their project]